 Which resort to choose: Depends on your budget- make sure you do a thorough research because you are practically stuck.
 Every resort is on its own island and that’s all you have for your stay- island hopping doesn’t make sense unless you have more than a week at hand.
 We stayed in an overwater villa because thats what makes a trip to Maldives truly spectacular.

 I didn’t realize this prior to booking Olhuveli, but they have an amazing house reef and it was the most enjoyable part of the trip for me.
 We saw beautiful fishes, sting rays (all types- black, albinos, spotted), baby sharks right at our villa.
 This would definitely be a consideration for my next booking.
-We loved it so much, even rain did not deter us from doing it on our last day.
-We, thankfully, got back just time before the sea got too rough.
+We loved snorkeling so much, even rain did not deter us from doing it on our last day.
+We, thankfully, got back just in time before the sea got too rough.
 My husband somehow helped me get to the shore! (swimming against the current is so tough man).

 Next question is whether you should take all inclusive package, half board or B&B. I went for B&B because we drink only occasionally and sometimes have only 2 meals while travelling.
 All inclusive is better when you are travelling in a bigger group/family and def more value for money with alcohol.
 The food at Olhuveli was quite good- we especially enjoyed the food at Plankton grill and Laguna restaurant.
 The breakfast buffet at Four Spices and dinner buffer at Sunset restaurant were nice as well with plethora of options.